Earl Thelander — A Nation’s First

 Iowa law states “A person who kills another person with malice aforethought either expressed or implied commits murder.”
 By leaving a dangerous situation posed by the propane leak, the thieves knowingly placed Thelander in mortal danger before the explosion.
 Since the result was Thelander’s death, the thieves are ultimately responsible and should be charged with murder.
 Anything less would be a travesty of justice and an insult to Thelander’s family.

-Anything less, I might also add, would breach the very Iowa codes upon which our state’s criminal law is based and practiced and wherein violators prosecuted.
-Though many Iowa codes come into play in regards to circumstances surrounding Earl’s death, they are threaded together so seamlessly it would be difficult for one to not see the obvious legal conclusion.
+Anything less, I might also add, would breach the very Iowa codes upon which our state’s criminal law is based and practiced and wherein violators are prosecuted.
+Though many Iowa codes come into play regarding circumstances surrounding Earl’s death, they are threaded together so seamlessly it would be difficult for one to not see the obvious legal conclusion.
 In essence:

 It should also be mentioned here that with Forcible Felonies (IA Code Section 702.11), sentences cannot be suspended; there is no court discretion.
 This includes charges for murder and voluntary manslaughter, felonious child endangerment, sexual abuse (except between spouses), kidnapping, robbery, arson in the first degree, and last, but certainly not least, burglary in the first degree.